Founder-side operator for product businesses

 Your business outgrew improvisation.

-Foundryside installs the operating structure your business needs and builds the custom tools to support it, inside the engagement.
+I install the operating structure your business needs and build the custom tools to support it — inside the engagement.

-Best fit: physical products, e-commerce, Amazon-heavy, and inventory-complex businesses.
+Best fit: founder-led physical products, e-commerce, Amazon-heavy, and inventory-complex businesses — typically $2M–$20M revenue.

 Two operating realitiesFig.
 01